Seth Wickersham

 Seth Wickersham is an American sports journalist for ESPN and ESPN The Magazine.

 Wickersham is native of Anchorage, Alaska and attended Robert Service High School.
 He has written for ESPN.com and ESPN The Magazine since graduating from the University of Missouri in 2000.
 His work primarily covers the National Football League (NFL) and has been featured on Outside the Lines, SportsCenter, NFL Live, The Ryen Russillo Show, and E:60.
 In his 18 years at ESPN, he has profiled the likes of Tom Brady, Peyton Manning, Bill Belichick, John Elway, Odell Beckham, Jr., Bill Walsh, Jim Harbaugh, and Y.A.
 Tittle, among others, and he has written deep dives into strained relationships within the Cleveland Browns, Seattle Seahawks and the New England Patriots.
 Along with senior writer Don Van Natta, Wickersham has written critically acclaimed investigations on the NFL's handling of the Spygate and Deflategate cheating controversies, the Rams and Raiders franchise relocations, the behind-closed-doors meetings on the inequality protests, and the efforts by Jerry Jones to block Roger Goodell’s contract extension.

+In a 2018 profile, Wickersham reported that Patrick Mahomes loves ketchup and puts it on steak.
+Shortly after, Mahomes signed an endorsement with Hunt's Tomatoes & Ketchup.

+An October 2022 story by Wickersham, Tisha Thompson, and Don Van Natta Jr. is widely credited with triggering the push for former Commanders owner Dan Snyder to sell the franchise.